-- Policy 2.2.5.12 Policy 2.2.5.13 Land uses adjacent to or surrounding airport facilities shall be subject to location, use, and height restrictions consistent with the Comprehensive Airport Land Use Plan. - Policy 2.2.5.13 Buffers shall be established around future water supplies and other public facilities to protect them from incompatible land uses.
-Such buffer lands should be contained on-site where possible. - Policy 2.2.5.14 Any imposition of National Recreational Area or Wild and Scenic River designations on lands within El Dorado County shall be deemed inconsistent with this General Plan. - Policy 2.2.5.15 The appropriate level of planning for land divisions shall be based on the current land use designation that applies to the project area.
+- Policy 2.2.5.12 Notwithstanding the minimum parcel size requirements set out herein, lot line adjustments may be allowed for existing substandard size parcels.
+Lot line adjustments may also create a substandard size parcel when there is a need to better consolidate and manage lands with important resources (e.g. agriculture, timber, minerals, environmentally sensitive lands, etc.). - Policy 2.2.5.13 Land uses adjacent to or surrounding airport facilities shall be subject to location, use, and height restrictions consistent with the Comprehensive Airport Land Use Plan. - Policy 2.2.5.14 Buffers shall be established around future water supplies and other public facilities to protect them from incompatible land uses.
+Such buffer lands should be contained on-site where possible. - Policy 2.2.5.15 Any imposition of National Recreational Area or Wild and Scenic River designations on lands within El Dorado County shall be deemed inconsistent with this General Plan. - Policy 2.2.5.16 The appropriate level of planning for land divisions shall be based on the current land use designation that applies to the project area.
 The level of planning will at a minimum demonstrate that the project will not preclude the ultimate potential density.
 Level of planning may be reduced by an accompanying request for General Plan Amendment to reduce the density.
 An ultimate road circulation plan shall be included that accommodates the maximum density and provides secondary access.
 (Res.
-No. 159-98; 6/16/98) - Policy 2.2.5.16 Criteria for locating churches and private schools in residential zones shall be established in the Zoning Ordinance.
-Minimum site development standards shall also be established. - Policy 2.2.5.17 Standards in the form of setbacks and other requirements shall be added to the Zoning Ordinance to buffer incompatible uses (e.g., commercial adjacent to residential). - Policy 2.2.5.18 If an applicant desires to obtain approvals for a zoning designation that is compatible with the General Plan but would provide development below the densities contemplated by the General Plan, the County may, but need not, grant such approvals as being consistent with the General Plan.
+No. 159-98; 6/16/98) - Policy 2.2.5.17 Criteria for locating churches and private schools in residential zones shall be established in the Zoning Ordinance.
+Minimum site development standards shall also be established. - Policy 2.2.5.18 Standards in the form of setbacks and other requirements shall be added to the Zoning Ordinance to buffer incompatible uses (e.g., commercial adjacent to residential). - Policy 2.2.5.19 If an applicant desires to obtain approvals for a zoning designation that is compatible with the General Plan but would provide development below the densities contemplated by the General Plan, the County may, but need not, grant such approvals as being consistent with the General Plan.
 Where property bears a General Plan designation intended to satisfy the County's obligation to provide land sufficient to meet its fair share of affordable housing, the County shall not grant development approvals that would undermine the County's ability to fulfill that obligation.
 In assessing whatever such approvals would undermine the obligation, the County shall determine whether, after granting the approvals, the County's inventory of land developable for affordable housing satisfies the County's obligation under State law.